ggoutbreakggoutbreak assumes a

 sure that each group is a single time series of unique time

-and minimally count
+and minimally count columns.

 Infectious disease data usually either comes as a set of observations of an individual infection with a time stamp (i.e. a line list) or as a count of events (e.g. positive tests, hospitalisations, deaths) happening within a specific period (day, week, month etc.) as a time series.